Effective Date: February 19, 1999

 d.
 All NASA property that is to be disposed of shall be properly and completely rendered safe, and any hazard either abated or adequately identified and documented to preclude harm to the gaining entity.
 If any report of hazard or other problem or deficiency has been generated about such hardware/equipment, those reports shall be included as an integral part of the equipment/property disposal process along with any applicable Material Safety Data Sheet.

 a.
-This NASA Policy Directive (NPD) is applicable to NASA Headquarters, and NASA Centers, including Component Facilities and to Jet Propulsion (JPL).
+This NASA Policy Directive (NPD) is applicable to NASA Headquarters, and NASA Centers, including Component Facilities and to Jet Propulsion (JPL), a Federally Funded Research and Development Center.

 b.
 This NPD is applicable to NASA contractors to the extent specified in tier contracts.